Eiffel Tower in Paris

 In the 18th century, Louise Dupin, an exceptional woman who drafted a Code of Women’s Rights, entertained some of the biggest names of the Age of Enlightenment at Chenonceau.

-During your visit through the sumptuous rooms, you’ll learn all about these remarkable women and a lot more.
+During your visit through the sumptuous rooms, you’ll learn all about these remarkable women and much more.
 Also visit the formal gardens and imagine yourself in Renaissance dress taking your morning constitutional.
 There is even a maze!

 If you had money back in those days, you sure had it made.